indrusiak/indrusiak.github.io/_teaching/ASE.md

 location: "Leeds, UK"
 ---

-Postgraduate module taught since 2023, providing a review of software engineering principles, and expand on those to include a more thorough understanding of what constitutes good design, including the application of design patterns and refactoring, and a comparative analysis of different architectural styles used in modern software.
+Postgraduate module taught since 2023, providing a review of software engineering principles, and expanding on those to include a more thorough understanding of what constitutes good design.
+It also covers the application of design patterns and refactoring, and a comparative analysis of different architectural styles used in modern software.